Arctic Issues & Threats

 Arctic Oil Drilling

 Arctic Ocean drilling is a gamble with catastrophic consequences for the people, wildlife and the sensitive ecosystem of the region.
 And yet major companies like Shell and Exxon are making aggressive moves to usher in a new “oil rush” in the Arctic Ocean.
-Although the Obama Administration is not allowing oil drilling in the Arctic Ocean for the next two years, we need a longer term fix.
-We need to keep the Arctic Ocean off-limits to oil drilling forever.
+Although the Obama administration made the Arctic Ocean off limits to offshore oil drilling for two years, those protections are at risk.
+We need a longer term fix — we need to keep the Arctic Ocean off-limits to oil drilling forever.